yixinyi/BasedKeto/content/posts/hydration/index.en.md

     - Sip small amounts of warm or hot water only, or none at all.

-    - Cold or even room-temperature water can slow fat digestion and trigger cramps.
+    - Cold or even room-temperature water can slow fat digestion, trigger cramps, or cause heartburn.

 3. **Post-Meal Water**